Talk about two emerging prospects for anxiety.

 For example, injection of interferon-α, a pro-inflammatory cytokine, has been shown to induce depression,

-Neurotransmitters directly implicated in anxiety (see CBD for GABA and aniety or CBD for serotonin for anxiety):
+Neurotransmitters directly implicated in anxiety (see CBD for GABA and anxiety or CBD for serotonin for anxiety):

-In particular, strains of Lactobacillus and Bifidobacterium are found to exert a profound anxiolytic influence through the production of γ-aminobutryic acid (GABA), 5-HT, and SCFAs, and by dampening HPA adrenergic reaction
+In particular, strains of Lactobacillus and Bifidobacterium are found to exert a profound anxiolytic influence through the production of γ-aminobutyric acid (GABA), 5-HT, and SCFAs, and by dampening HPA adrenergic reaction

 Let's look at a few of these key players.

-If you read our CBD for anxiety, GABA is a key "immediate" lever of anxiety.
+If you read our CBD for anxiety review, GABA is a key "immediate" lever of anxiety.

 In fact, the benzos directly drive up its levels (see CBD versus Benzo's here).